larryknaebelobsidian/kingdom/Proposition 130. The Kingdom is preceded by a translation of the living saints..md

 ### One taken, one left
 >Obs.
 3. We now come to a passage which directly teaches a translation, viz., Luke 17:34-37, “*I tell you, in that night there shall be two men in one bed; the one shall be taken and the other left.
 Two women shall be grinding together; the one shall be taken and the other left And they answered and said unto Him, Where, Lord?
 And He said unto them: Wheresoever the body is, thither will the eagles be gathered together*” (see Matt.
 24:28).
 >p.
 319 Vol 2 Prop.
 130  Obs.
 3
-### Vultures
+### Eagles/Vultures
 p.
 319-322 Vol 2 Prop.
 130  Obs.
 3
-I tell you, on that night there will be two in one bed; one will be taken and the other will be left.35 There will be two women grinding _grain_ at the same place; one will be taken and the other will be left.36 [Two men will be in the field; one will be taken and the other will be left.”]37 And answering they said to Him, “Where, Lord?”
+I tell you, on that night there will be two in one bed; one will be taken and the other will be left.
+35 There will be two women grinding _grain_ at the same place; one will be taken and the other will be left.
+36 \[Two men will be in the field; one will be taken and the other will be left.”]
+37 And answering they said to Him, “Where, Lord?”
 And He said to them, “Where the body _is,_ there also the vultures will be gathered.”
 Luke 17:34-37 - LSB

 eagles/vultures - saints